Om Arora

 “A Gauge-Invariant Stueckelberg Extension of Yang–Mills Theory” (here) Complete BRST-quantised action · Full Feynman rules including non-polynomial vertices · One-loop beta function · Asymptotic freedom preserved

-“A Software-Defined Protocol Translation Architecture for Multi-Domain Defence Asset Integration” (Yet to be published) Five-component middleware architecture · Six-dimensional protocol gap analysis · Python implementation · Per-field audit logging
+“A Software-Defined Protocol Translation Architecture for Multi-Domain Defence Asset Integration” (here) Five-component middleware architecture · Six-dimensional protocol gap analysis · Python implementation · Per-field audit logging

 “Quantum Geometric Entanglement: A Unified Model for Emergence of Spacetime in Quantum Gravity” (here)